Surprise Engagement -Everything you need to know

 3. Dress for the Moment

-Colors like white, cream, or neutrals always look stunning in photos.
+Colors like white, cream, and neutrals photograph beautifully.

-Flowing dresses with movement create romantic, dreamy shots.
+Flowing dresses with movement create soft, romantic images.

 4. Timing Is Everything